The following is an actual conversation I had with a patient suffering from a toothache:

 Diagnosis

-It’s a little bit hard to understand this concept, but for our purposes, all you need to know is that if the sinuses are congested and the roots protrude in to them…this can feel like tooth pain.
+It’s a little bit hard to understand this concept, but for our purposes, all you need to know is that if the sinuses are congested and the roots protrude into them…this can feel like tooth pain.

-Treatment
+Dental Treatment

-See your family doctor or an E.N.T. specialist who will confirm the diagnosis and place you on an appropriate antibiotic which will address the sinus congestion.
+See your family doctor or an E.N.T. specialist, who will confirm the diagnosis and place you on an appropriate antibiotic to address the sinus congestion.
+If you still have pain after taking the antibiotic, make a follow-up appointment with your dental office to further investigate the problem.

 If you are experiencing tooth pain and recognize any of the symptoms mentioned above, please do not hesitate to contact us at 905-791-3867.